 COVID-19 is a highly infectious disease caused by the novel coronavirus.
 It spreads through close personal contact with someone who has the virus.

-Read on to learn more about how COVID-19 can affect people with diabetes.
+Below, learn more about how COVID-19 may affect people with diabetes.

 - a cough